jsc723/c-generic-data-structures/README.md

 */
 T peek();

-/* Same as peek(), except this method will remove the item that has the higher priority from the queue. */ T poll();
+/* Same as peek(), except this method will remove the item that has the highest priority from the queue. */ T poll();

 //remove one instance of elem from the queue.
 Return 1 if successfully removed one item, 0 if the item is not found.